 The following example shows how one person’s investment could be distributed among various sources of income.

 Over time, your money will increase or decrease according to the performance of the funds in which it is invested.
 During the accumulation, you may be able to transfer funds between accounts without tax consequences.
 But the annuity company may charge you to make the transfers.

 During this phase, also known as the distribution phase, you may receive your funds and any gains either as a lump-sum or as a stream of variable payments.
 You can designate how long the payments will last.
 They may be for a period of years or an indefinite period, such as your life or the lives of you and your spouse or beneficiary.

-Depending on your contract, you may also be able to choose if the payments will all be the same or they will change, depending on the performance of your investment portfolio.
+Depending on your contract, you may also be able to select fixed payments or adjustable payments that will change, depending on the performance of your investment portfolio.

 Variable Annuity Pros and Cons

 As with any investment, the benefits and risks of variable annuities should be weighed when considering whether to invest.
 These annuities carry the promise of higher returns than fixed annuities.
 But, according to the Financial Industry Regulatory Authority, they also come with risks that warrant caution.

 - Possible Inflation hedge – If your investment portfolio performs well, you have the potential to see an increase in your payments, enabling you to better keep up with inflation.

 - Tax deferral – You don’t pay taxes on earnings until you take the money out of the annuity.